-Configures an object returned by allocinstance, using specified parameters wherever appropriate.
+Configures an object returned by allocInstance, using specified parameters wherever appropriate.
 If the building has fixed size along any dimension, the corresponding input parameter will be ignored.
-Returns false if the building cannot be placed, or true, width, height, rect\area, true\area.
-Returned width and height are the final values used by the building; true\area is less than rect\area if any tiles were removed from designation.
+Returns false if the building cannot be placed, or true, width, height, rect_area, true_area.
+Returned width and height are the final values used by the building; true_area is less than rect_area if any tiles were removed from designation.
+You can specify a non-rectangular designation for building types that support extents by setting the room. extents bitmap before calling this function.
+The extents will be reset, however, if the size returned by this function doesn't match the input size parameter.